autred/blog/_posts/2016-07-28-summertime-updates.md

 ### Denies @ 10
 This stat is now available on match pages!
 A huge Thank You to community developer [@lomash](https://github.com/lomash) for implementing this feature!!!
-See how it was done [here](https://github.com/yasp-dota/yasp/pull/1074)
+See how it was done [here](https://github.com/yasp-dota/yasp/pull/1074).

 ### Ranking Update
-We've updated our ranking system to more accurately rank the best players at the top.
+We've updated our [ranking system](https://yasp.co/rankings) to more accurately rank the best players at the top.

 We've increased weighting of MMR again for the 2016Q3 ranking cycle, which started 2016-07-01.
 Essentially, a player with half the MMR of another player now needs 64 times as many wins to have the same ranking score.